anoek/webrtc-group-chat-example/README.md

 You'll see `client.html` use `adapter.js`.
 This "library" just normalizes the WebRTC API, which will only be necessary while WebRTC is making its way through the standards process.
-Once everything is standardized and functions are de-prefixed in the browsers, this wont be necessary.
+Once everything is standardized and functions are de-prefixed in the browsers, this won't be necessary anymore.